LoopKit/Loop/README.md

 Bluetooth LE communication with Minimed pumps is enabled by the [RileyLink](https://github.com/ps2/rileylink), a compact BLE-to-916MHz bridge device designed by the incredible [@ps2](https://github.com/ps2).
 Please visit the [repository](https://github.com/ps2/rileylink) and the [gitter room](https://gitter.im/ps2/rileylink) for more information.

+## Carthage

+[Carthage](https://github.com/carthage/carthage) is used to manage framework dependencies.
+It will need to be [installed on your Mac](https://github.com/carthage/carthage#installing-carthage) to build and run the app, but most users won't have a need to explicitly rebuild any dependencies.

 # Getting Started

 Fork and clone this repository so you can commit the changes you'll make below.